Student Safety In 2019

 It has been one year since the official launch of Bark for Schools.
-We’ve accomplished great things since then, and we couldn’t be more proud of how far we’ve come.
+We’ve accomplished great things for student safety since then, and we couldn’t be more proud of how far we’ve come.

 Bark for Schools was developed in the wake of the tragic shooting at Parkland, Florida as a way to give back to school communities.
 With the technology for keeping kids safer on their devices already in place in our product for families, we decided to extend our service to all K-12 public and private schools in the U.S. — at no cost to them.